 Eric Ethington (communications director) has been specializing in political messaging, communications strategy, and public relations for more than a decade.
 Hailing from Salt Lake City, he was the original founder of PRIDEinUtah and the Queer Quorum.
 He also has a background in electoral politics, working on more than 20 winning campaigns.
 Eric’s writing, advocacy work, and research have been featured on MSNBC, CNN, Fox News, CNBC, the New York Times, The Telegraph, and The Public Eye.
 He has also worked as a radio host, pundit, blogger, and activist.

-Contact Eric at email@example.com and follow him on Twitter at @EricEthington
+Contact Eric at firstname.lastname@example.org, or on Twitter at @EricEthington

 Rev. Canon Dr. Kapya John Kaoma (religion and sexuality researcher) is an ordained Anglican with a particular interest in human rights, ecological ethics, and mission.
 After traveling to Uganda, Rev. Dr. Kaoma produced a 2009 PRA report entitled Globalizing the Culture Wars: U.S. Conservatives, African Churches, and Homophobia that prompted invitations to testify before the United States Congress and the United Nations.
 In 2012, he followed up this research into the U.S. Christian Right’s exportation of homophobia with another report, Colonizing African Values, and he appears as an expert voice in the 2013 documentary God Loves Uganda.
 Rev. Dr. Kaoma is currently the Rector of Christ Church, Hyde Park, MA and a Visiting Researcher at Boston University Center for Global Christianity and Mission.
 He received his doctorate in Ethics from Boston University.
 Read articles by Rev. Dr. Kaoma.